Thori Staples Bryan: North Carolina State University

 In 1992, her first season with North Carolina State University, she started all 22 games and was named the ACC Rookie of the Year in 1992.
 During her time at North Carolina, she was a three-time All-Atlantic Coast Conference (ACC) and All-South Region selection.

 Bryan was nominated for the Missouri Athletic Club National Player of the Year award in 1994 and 1995.
 During her senior year, she started all 22 regular season games while the Wolfpack posted an 18–4–0 record and No. 9 national ranking.

 Playing career

 Club

 Staples-Bryan played for the San Jose CyberRays in the Women's United Soccer Association, the first professional soccer league in the United States, from 2001 to 2003 and was a key member of the 2001 Founders Cup Championship team.
 She was a first round pick and the first American player to be selected in the inaugural draft.

+In April 2004, Staples-Bryan signed for Carolina Dynamo.
+She made eight appearances for the club in the 2004 USL W-League season.